-

 Ordinary (or Common) graves are available in the Traditional and Lawned sections of the Cemetery.
 If the Exclusive Right of Burial is not purchased, you may not erect a memorial or authorise other burials there.Natural burial area graves can be either ordinary or purchased.
 The Exclusive Right in this instance would be for burial only.

-You funeral director win give you a copy of the rules and answer any questions you may have.
-You can also view the rules on the application form.
+You funeral director will give you a copy of the rules and answer any questions you may have.
+The rules are also included on the application form.

-We have allocated parking bays.
-Wheelchair access to the waiting room, Book or Remembrance, Garden of Remembrance, office and toilets.
-We also have braille service books available on request and hearing loop.
+We have allocated parking bays, wheelchair access to the waiting room, Book or Remembrance, Garden of Remembrance, office and toilets.
+We also have braille service books available on request and a hearing loop.

 The cremation will normally take place immediately after the service or ceremony.
 The Code of Cremation Practice requires cremations to take place on the same day as the service or ceremony unless the applicants prior permission has be given.